Sage-Bionetworks/schematic/docs/source/validation_rules.rst

       - Validates that entries are comma separated lists, and parses into list

-      - Requires all attribute entries to be comma-delimited, even lists with only one element
+      - Requires all attribute entries to be comma-delimited, even lists with only one element (lists with a trailing comma)

     - ``list like``

-      - Assume entries are either lists or ``list like`` but do not verify that entries are comma separated lists, and attempt to parse into a list
+      - Assume entries are either lists or like a list but do not verify that entries are comma separated lists, and attempt to parse into a list

       - Single values, or lists of length one, can be entered without a comma delimiter